bglnelissen/slideToolkit/README.md

 ============

-slideToolkit: an assistive toolset for the histological quantification of whole virtual slides
+slideToolkit: an assistive toolset for the histological quantification of whole slide images

-The demand of reliable and reproducible quantification of large numbers of histological slides increases with the rising number of biobanks.
-For research purposes, manual assessment of histological slides is time consuming and the reproducibility is moderate.
-Therefor reproducible computerized quantification of digitized virtual histological slides is preferred, especially when used for association with genetic data.
+The demand for accurate and reproducible phenotyping of a disease trait increases with the rising number of biobanks and genome wide association studies.
+Detailed histological analysis is a powerful way of phenotyping human tissues.
+However, purely visual histological assessment is time consuming and liable to sampling variation and optical illusions and thereby observer variation, and external validation may be cumbersome.
+Therefore, computerized quantification of digitized histological slides is often preferred as a more precise and reproducible, and sometimes more sensitive approach.
+Relatively few free toolkits are however available for fully digitized microscopic slides, usually known as whole slides images (WSI).

-We developed the slideToolkit; a reproducible and reliable method to analyze and quantify large quantities of immunohistochemically stained virtual slides.
-The slideToolkit is available as a project on github.com and depends on open source software only.
-The slideToolkit is build for *nix based modern personal computers and high performance clusters (HPCs)
+In order to comply with this need, we developed the slideToolkit as a fast method to handle large quantities of low contrast whole slides images using advanced cell detecting algorithms.
+The slideToolkit has been developed for modern personal computers and high performance clusters (HPCs) and is available as an opensource project on github.com.

-A slideToolkit workflow consists of four consecutive steps.
-In the first step, “acquisition”, virtual slides are collected converted to .tiff files.
-In the second step, “preparation”, files are organized.
-The third step, “tiles”, creates multiple manageable tiles to count.
-The fourth step, “analyze”, tissue is analyzed and results are stored in a dataset.
+We here illustrate the power of slideToolkit by a repeated measurement of 303 digital slides containing CD3 stained (DAB) abdominal aortic aneurysm tissue from a tissue biobank.
+Our workflow consists of four consecutive steps.
+In the first step (acquisition), whole slide images are collected and converted to TIFF files.
+In the second step (preparation), files are organized.
+The third step (tiles), creates multiple manageable tiles to count.
+In the fourth step (analysis), tissue is analyzed and results are stored in a dataset.
+Using this method, two consecutive measurements of 303 slides showed an intraclass correlation of 0.99.

-The slideToolkit as a reliable way to convert digital virtual slide into a dataset you can use for further analysis.
+In conclusion, slideToolkit provides a free, powerful and versatile collection of tools for automated feature analysis of whole slide images to create reproducible and meaningful phenotypic datasets.